marano/blog/_posts/2014-03-18-routes-to-spec-or-not-to-spec-in-a-rails-app.markdown

 As you can see, I cover, not the only the accessible action, but also the remaining REST actions that are not accessible.

 It's also good to cover the url helpers of the routes that exists.
-It ensures that they correctly exists (as you will use it in links and/or forms) and that urls are being well generated, according to the given params (in this case, no params).
+It ensures that they exist correctly (as you will use it in links and/or forms) and that the urls are being well generated, according to the given params (in this case, no params).

 ## The end

 Routes specs are a lot connected with controller specs.
 For me, it should live in the same file.
 I mean: the ``routing`` and the ``helpers`` describes from the routes spec file would live inside the regular controller spec file.
 I already tried it some months ago (still in Rails 3), but it did not works there.
 Rspec have some glue that makes it only works inside ``spec/routes`` directory.
 I never tried it again later.

-Hope it helps to convince you how important is to spec your routes.

 To the curious: the website was Redeparede.com.
 Some years later sold to [Clasificados.com][clasificados].